Abhi6/GalaxFight_Final/README.md

 There is a How To Play section in the game.
 You can also decide if you want to keep the music and sound effects on or turn them off in the Settings.

+The background music is credited to DL Sounds Original Audio (Royalty Free) and the bullet and player explosion sound effects are credited to MixKit.